jamestiotio/overdue_backend/README.md

     ```cmd
     > rustup self update
+    > rustup default stable
     > rustup component add clippy
     ```

+2. The code can be formatted by using the nightly cargo version and rustfmt:

+    ```cmd
+    > rustup self update
+    > rustup default nightly
+    > rustup component add rustfmt --toolchain nightly
+    > cargo +nightly fmt
+    ```

-2. If you are on Ubuntu/Linux or MacOS, ensure that you have the usual C/C++ toolchain, OpenSSL and PostgreSQL installed.
+3. If you are on Ubuntu/Linux or MacOS, ensure that you have the usual C/C++ toolchain, OpenSSL and PostgreSQL installed.
 Follow the instructions [here](https://www.postgresql.org/download/) as per normal, run these commands:

     ```console
     $ sudo apt install build-essential checkinstall zlib1g-dev openssl libssl-dev postgresql-13 postgresql-client-13 libpq-dev pgadmin4